 Where can we apply Least Material Condition?

-LMC is rarely used and will not combine with the GD&T tolerances, due to Unable to accurate gauge for size and geometry tolerances.
+LMC is rarely used and will not combine with the GD&T tolerances, due to being unable to accurately gauge for size and geometry tolerances.

 The feature of Size Callouts in GD&Ts